OmiSoftNet/weather-react-native-app/README.md

-# KARRI REACT NATIVE EXERCISE
+# WEATHER REACT NATIVE EXAMPLE

 We have put together a simple boilerplate for a React Native exercise.
 From this simple exercise we can see your compentence and familiarity with using React Native and some core design patterns we use in our everyday coding.